 Thai Bangkaew Dog FCI Group: 5 fully accepted since 2022

 (Section 5: Asian Spitz and Related Breeds) in 2011

 LIVING WITH A THAI BANGKAEW DOG:

-This playful breed is more suitable for the calm/experienced dog owner that like natural dogs and don't expect to train them the same way as the Doberman, BS or GSD's, their wariness towards strangers is natural, they are born with this, because of the TBD's primitive nature and wild origins, it is important that the TBD be well socialized, starting at birth, with the breeder handling the newborns and exposing them to new sounds, sights, and people.
+This playful breed is more suitable for the calm/experienced dog owner that like natural dogs and doesn't expect to train them the same way as the Doberman, BS or GSD, their wariness towards strangers is natural, they are born with this, because of the TBD's primitive nature and wild origins, the TBD must be well socialized, starting at birth, with the breeder handling the newborns and exposing them to new sounds, sights, and people.